SeldonIO/seldon-core/examples/centralised-logging/request-logging/README.md

 ## Running and Seeing logs

-Follow the EFK minikube setup from [centralised logging guide](../README.md) but in the step to deploy the model deploy with:
+Follow the EFK minikube setup from [centralised logging guide](../README.md) except the step to deploy the model, which instead should be:
 ```
-helm install --name seldon-single-model ../../helm-charts/seldon-single-model/ --set engine.env.LOG_MESSAGES_EXTERNALLY="true"
+helm install seldon-single-model ../../../helm-charts/seldon-single-model/ --set model.logger="http://default-broker"
 ```

 (If you've already installed then you can first remove with `helm delete seldon-single-model --purge` or do an upgrade instead of an install.)